caasted/sphere_games/competition/README.md

 ## On the Camera Host (Raspberry Pi 3 B+ w/ Camera Module v2)

-Follow build instructions at https://github.com/UbiquityRobotics/raspicam_node
+Follow build instructions at https://github.com/UbiquityRobotics/raspicam_node and add their repositories using the steps at https://packages.ubiquityrobotics.com/

-At the step "Compile the code with catkin_make," perform the following steps:
+Install raspicam_node
 ```
-mkdir build
-cd build
-cmake ../
-make
+sudo apt install ros-kinetic-raspicam-node
 ```

 Set the Raspberry Pi to be the ROS Master: